 High-profile guest speakers have included Dame Helena Kennedy, leading barrister and expert in human rights law and civil liberties, and Sir Michael Rawlins, Chairman of the National Institute of Health and Clinical Excellence (NICE).

-The theme of the Green Templeton Lectures 2014 is The Tyranny of the Normal.
+The theme of the Green Templeton Lectures 2015 is The World's Child.

 Past lecture series: